nginxinc/nginx-gateway-fabric/docs/proposals/control-data-plane-split/README.md

 For development and testing purposes, we will provide a self-signed default certificate.
 In order to be secure by default, NGF should generate the default certificates and keypair during installation using a Kubernetes Job.

 Cert-manager is probably the easiest way for a user to manage certs for this.
 [Reflector](https://github.com/emberstack/kubernetes-reflector) is a tool that can be used to sync Secrets across namespaces, so that all agents receive the certificate updates for the initial Secret created by cert-manager.
+Or our control plane just does this since we will likely have this logic anyway for copying NGINX Plus Secrets.

 #### Certificate Rotation